MichaelTMiyoshi/CPPwithMiyoshi/Problems/GoalSheet12.md

 **Problem GS12-04 (animal class)**

 Write an animal class.
-This class must contain the animal’s name and two character traits (one character data and one numerical).
+This class must contain the animal’s name and two character traits (one character/string data and one numerical).
 Make methods to change and get data.
 Then create a program that uses the class.
 As an extension, use a text file to store the data.

 **Problem GS12-05 (person class)**